Also known as: Geophagy and Lead poisoning - pica

-Pica is a pattern of eating non-food materials (such as dirt or paper).
+Pica is a pattern of eating non-food materials, such as dirt or paper.

 Pica is seen more in young children than adults.
-Between 10 and 32% of children ages 1 - 6 have these eating behaviors.
+Up to one third of children ages 1 to 6 have these eating behaviors.
 It is unclear how many children with pica intentionally consume dirt (geophagy).

 Children and adults with pica may eat:

 Blood tests can also be done to test for anemia.
-Lead levels should always be checked in children who may have eaten paint or objects covered in lead-paint dust to screen for lead poisoning.
+Lead levels should always be checked in children who may have eaten paint or objects covered in lead paint dust to screen for lead poisoning.

-Call your health care provider if you notice that a child (or adult) often eats non-food materials.
+Call your provider if you notice that a child (or adult) is eating nonfood materials.